 - a.
-Clean using household glass cleaner and lint-free cloth.
-Do not get glass cleaner inside case or onto any valves. - b.
+Clean using household glass cleaner or Simple Green D and lint-free cloth.
+Do not get glass cleaner inside case or onto any plumbing components.
+Simple Green D is available at www. simplegreend.com - b.
+If necessary, a soft bristle brush can be used to help remove dirt and debris.
+If desired, Caire, Inc. Technical Service can supply a specific list of additionale reccommended cleaning tools. - c.
 Allow unit to dry thoroughly before filling.

-Note: Only use disinfectants or cleaning agents approved for use with this equipment by CAIRE such as Sporicidin[®], HydroPure[®], Hydroklean[®], or others as specified by CAIRE.
+NOTE: Only use disinfectants or cleaning agents approved for use with this equipment by CAIRE such as Sporicidin®, HydroPure®, Hydroklean®, or others as specified by CAIRE.

-RP29 - Normal Evaporation Rate Test
+RP28 - Normal Evaporation Rate Test

 - a.
 Fill unit following procedure found in the Patient Operating Instructions (POI). - b.
 Push button and check that all 8 LEDs are on, or verify that the spring scale reads full. - c.
 Check for leaks in QDV and vent valve. - d.
 Let unit sit 16-18 hours. - e.
 Make sure FCV and vent valves are closed. - f.
 Do not move unit during this time. - g.
-If the Stroller is at least half full (4 LEDs or 0.5 on spring scale), or any liquid remains in the unit, the unit passes.
+If the Hi Flow is at least half full (4 LEDs), the unit passes.
 Maximum loss rate prior to dewar servicing is 1.75 lbs./day (0,8 kg/day).